Waishnav/Watcher/README.md

 $ chmod +x ./install && ./install
 ```

+### Display your screen time of the day in a terminal with automatic refresh

+On gnome:

+`gnome-terminal -- watch cat "/home/$(whoami)/.cache/Watcher/daily_data/$(date +%Y-%m-%d).csv"`

+On KDE:

+`konsole -e watch cat "/home/$(whoami)/.cache/Watcher/daily_data/$(date +%Y-%m-%d).csv"`

+On any other terminal, reuse the command `watch cat "/home/$(whoami)/.cache/Watcher/daily_data/$(date +%Y-%m-%d).csv"`

+This will assume that watcher is already started.
+You can add this script to your system's autostart config to have it open on login.

 ### Want to Contribute
-If you are interseted in contibuting checkout [CONTRIBUTING.md](https://github.com/Waishnav/Watcher/blob/main/CONTRIBUTING.md)
+If you are interested in contibuting checkout [CONTRIBUTING.md](https://github.com/Waishnav/Watcher/blob/main/CONTRIBUTING.md)

 You can currently contribute to one of the three projects listed below throughout the HACTOBERFEST.
 - [Watcher Website](https://github.com/Waishnav/Watcher-web) (made with React)